TangatBaktybergen/Gameboy/README.md

 ## 1 Introduction

 Game Boy is an 8-bit handheld gaming console.
 The console features  dot-matrix screen with adjustable contrast, five game control buttons (four directional buttons and "START" / "SELECT"), a single speaker and uses microcontroller as physical media for games.
 The color scheme is made from two tones.
-Our Game Boy is bundled with two most iconic games “Snake” and “Tetris”.[1]
+Due to the complexity of controling the matrix display , a simple "Simon Says" game is implemented for a demonstration purpose.[1]

 ### 1.1	Background